 As much as you want to shed weight and go light and fast, it’s not time for the summer sleeping bag just yet so stick with the four season bag, or three season with a liner if you want to ensure a toasty night’s sleep.
 And sleeping under a fly is doable if you really want to but maybe just ease into things and stick to the three season tent for a month or two more.

-When spring hits, and especially post COVID (are we there yet?), everyone is itching to get out of the city, tick off one of New Zealand's Great Walks, and experience nature and isolation again.
+When the spring hiking rush hits, and especially post COVID (are we there yet?), everyone is itching to get out of the city, tick off one of New Zealand's Great Walks, and experience nature and isolation again.
 Which is a little ironic as in our efforts to get away from each other we all wind up all sleeping in the same room together.
 The choice is yours in this situation, you can either feel put out by this and pack a sad, or embrace the opportunity to meet new people and share the experience together, which nine times out of ten is a good one.
 And just because the DOC online booking system says the hut will be mostly empty the night before you leave, trust us, this is no indicator of what you might find on arrival.
 So, go with the flow and make some new friends.

 Just getting to the hut in the first place can be a challenge as, like most of us when we crawl out of our winter hibernation, the less popular tracks need a little trim and tidy up.
 The less frequented tracks won’t see a lot of foot traffic over winter and are likely to be further down the DOC maintenance list.
-Sometimes the local volunteer legends will get in there first and work clearing slips, or creating temporary alternative routes where the track has flooded away or destroyed by fallen trees but you can’t rely on this so it always pays to check the DOC site for closures before you go.
+Sometimes the local volunteer legends will get in there first and work clearing slips, or creating temporary alternative routes where the track has flooded away or destroyed by fallen trees but you can’t rely on this so it always pays to check the DOC site for closures before you go hiking.
 It might save you a lot of sweat and swear words.

 Springtime is the awakening of nature mostly recognised by seeing more of the round orange thing in the sky and less of that wet stuff falling from it.
 Looking up to the mountains we see the peaks still loaded with snow but with each hour of sunlight a couple of added springtime dangers are unfolding.